 We’d love to see students from all faculties participating!
 Whether you’re a student from the Business School, Arts and Social Sciences, Medicine, Law or Engineering (or anything else we’ve missed!) your skills and perspectives will be vital and put to good use.
 There is no prerequisite knowledge needed- we’ll teach you the techniques and methods to produce a business model.

 Teams will need to have 4-6 members with no more than 3 members in a single discipline.
 On the first day we’ll hold a team-formation pitch during which already-formed groups and solo hackers can pitch their ideas and join together as teams.

-We know that you have other obligations and four full days is a big commitment, however at least half of your team needs to be present at all times.
-The only exemption is on the second day.
-If your team already has an idea, then you are welcome to skip the Optional Ideation session.
+We know that you have other obligations and full weekend is a big commitment, however at least half of your team needs to be present at all times!

 If you have any questions about the hack, please contact us directly.
 We will respond for sure.